dudeNumber4/database-migration/README.md

 5. Powershell v6 (core) or greater.
 To ensure it's installed correctly, open a git bash shell and type `where pwsh`.
 If it can't be found; find where it's installed and ensure that's on your path.

 #### Initial Configuration (i.e., what the nuget package that doesn't yet exist should do)
-* Add a database project to your solution, then add all the components of this database project except the actual dbo folder (with one exception below).
+* Add a database project to your solution.
   * Note that the database name is, by default, the same as the project.
 This could probably be detected by the scripts, but is not currently the case; it assumes they are the same.
-  * As such, rename the database project to match your database name.
+  * As such, name the database project to match your database name.
+If you don't already have a database, create on with the same name as your database project.
     * The database name must be consistent across all environments.
 I think this is a good thing.
+  * Add all .ps1 and psm1 scripts from the root of this `MigrationDatabase` project to the root of your database project.
+  * Add folders Scripts/AdHoc and Scripts/Migrations to your database project.
+  * Copy `UpdateProject.scmp` from this `MigrationDatabase` to your database project.
+  * If you don't already have a database add default dbo schema to your database project.
   * In your solution configuration, remove the database project from the build; it will never need to be part of the normal build process and will fail if called from .net core CLI.
+  * Add a table named MigrationsJournal to your database project.
+Set it's (text) definition to this project's table of that name.
-* Set the current state of your database:
+* Set the current state of your database project:
    * Using `UpdateProject.scmp`:
      * Open the file, set the left side to point to your database; right side (target) to your database project.
 NOTE: reference your local server as '.', not with your machine name.
 This so your teammates can use the compare file as is - it will persist.
      * Hit compare.
      * Update your database project.
      * Close it, saving changes/settings.
-* Add the `MigrationsJournal.sql` file (in dbo folder) to your database project's dbo (or explicitly named schema if you have one) folder.
-After the first time you run your service, this table will be in your database.
+* Copy the `DatabaseMigration` project into your solution.
-* Reference "DatabaseMigrator" from your Service.
+* Reference `DatabaseMigration` from your Service.
   * Set the build action property of DatabaseMigrationScripts.resources to "Content," "Copy Always."
 * Search the solution for ":Configure:" and change where necessary.
-* Open a powershell console and run `deploy-database-git-scripts.ps1`
+* Copy `deploy-database-git-scripts.ps1` to the root of your repo.
+Open a powershell console and run it: `. ./deploy-database-git-scripts.ps1`
+  * [missing from above script for now] Add these file types to your .gitignore: *.dbmdl, *.jfm, *.refactorlog, *.dacpac
 * In .bash_profile or .bashrc add `export GIT_MERGE_AUTOEDIT=no`
   * Otherwise you'll get a *halting* message upon _properly resolved_ merge conflicts.
 I don't understand why git does this; it just seems wrong to me.
+* Somewhere in your service startup, call DatabaseMigrator.PerformMigrations.
+* Run your service; ensure table MigrationsJournal has been added to your database.

 #### Usage
 * It never hurts to run UpdateProject.scmp prior to making changes just to sanity-check that your local database matches what's in the database project.
 This will ensure that `databaseState.dacpac` (that should've been created upon creating a new branch -see section "Database State") has the correct state.